For digital nomads and long-term travelers the 90 day tourist visa restrictions in Europe are a pain in the butt.

 I would say it’s one of the cheaper cities on this list and it’s perfect if you’re looking to save money while building an online business or growing your blog/website.
 From Zagreb you can also easily reach the coastal cities if you’re looking for a city break or you want to spend some time away from the capital.

-Sofia itself is one of the most dynamic and interesting Balkan capitals with a mix of European and Communist architecture along with countless Orthodox churches that are all worth checking out.
+Sofia itself is one of the most dynamic and interesting Balkan capitals.

-For between US$70 to $1,000 per per month you can live very well in Sofia and I definitely recommend visiting whether you’re looking for a long-term stay or a new city to checkout.
+For between US$700 to $1,000 per per month you can live well in Sofia and the rest of Bulgaria.